Ahmed al-Haznawi: 1999–2000

 (tourist/business) visa in Jeddah, Saudi Arabia.

-From November 27, 2000, through December 27, 2000, al-Haznawi was in Saudi Arabia for Ramadan.
+From 27 November 2000, through 27 December that year, al-Haznawi was in Saudi Arabia for Ramadan.
 It is theorized that during this trip, he may have initially told Saeed and Hamza al-Ghamdi about the operation.

 Some time late in 2000, al-Haznawi traveled to the United Arab Emirates, where he purchased traveler's cheques presumed to have been paid for by Mustafa al-Hawsawi.
-Five other hijackers also passed through the UAE and purchased travellers cheques, including Majed Moqed, Saeed al-Ghamdi, Hamza al-Ghamdi, Wail al-Shehri and Ahmed al-Nami.
+Five other hijackers also passed through the UAE and purchased travellers cheques, including Majed Moqed, Saeed al-Ghamdi, Hamza al-Ghamdi, Wail al-Shehri, and Ahmed al-Nami.

 2001

 He was one of four hijackers believed to be staying at a Kandahar guest house in March 2001, where they were seen by Mohammed Jabarah.
 Jabarah remembered al-Haznawi specifically, saying that he was "very devout and could recite the entire Koran from memory."

-On June 8, he arrived in Miami, Florida, with fellow hijacker Wail al-Shehri.
+On 8 June, he arrived in Miami, Florida, with fellow hijacker Wail al-Shehri.
 He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001.
 He is believed to have moved in with Ziad Jarrah, who got a new apartment on Bougainvilla Dr. in Lauderdale-by-the-Sea, after both men gave the landlord photocopies of their German passports, which he later turned over to the FBI.

-On June 25, Jarrah took al-Haznawi to Holy Cross Hospital in Fort Lauderdale on advice of his landlord.
+On 25 June, Jarrah took al-Haznawi to Holy Cross Hospital in Fort Lauderdale on advice of his landlord.
 Al-Haznawi was treated by Dr. Christos Tsonas, who gave him antibiotics for a cut on his left calf.
-While he told staff that he had bumped into a suitcase, the media briefly reported it as a sign of cutaneous anthrax and a possible link to the 2001 anthrax attacks, although FBI later addressed the rumors stating that "Exhaustive testing did not support that anthrax was present anywhere the hijackers had been."
+While he told staff that he had bumped into a suitcase, the media briefly reported it as a sign of cutaneous anthrax and a possible link to the 2001 anthrax attacks, although FBI later addressed the rumors stating that "[e]xhaustive testing did not support that anthrax was present anywhere the hijackers had been."

-On July 10, al-Haznawi obtained a Florida driver's license, later obtaining another copy on September 7, 2001, by filling out a change-of-address form.
+On 10 July, al-Haznawi obtained a Florida driver's license, later obtaining another copy on 7 September 2001, by filling out a change-of-address form.
 Five other hijackers also received duplicate Florida licenses in 2001, and others had licenses from different states.
 Some have speculated that this was to allow multiple persons to use the same identity.

-Jarrah and al-Haznawi both received their one-way tickets for United Airlines Flight 93, on September 5.
-On September 7, all four Flight 93 hijackers flew from Fort Lauderdale to Newark International Airport aboard Spirit Airlines.
+Jarrah and al-Haznawi both received their one-way tickets for United Airlines Flight 93, on 5 September.
+On 7 September all four Flight 93 hijackers flew from Fort Lauderdale to Newark International Airport aboard Spirit Airlines.